Apollys/TheLibraryOfLife/the_creative_act__rick_rubin.md

 <br/>

 > The act of creation is an attempt to enter a mysterious realm.
 A longing to transcend.
-What we create allows us to share glimpses of an inner landscape, one that is beyong our understanding.
+What we create allows us to share glimpses of an inner landscape, one that is beyond our understanding.
 Art is our portal to the unseen world.
 >
 > [31]